Jean-BaptisteAC/Customer-classification/README.md

 df["education"] = encoder.fit_transform(df[["education"]])
 ```

-For encoding the month feature, we can simply assign the number of the month *(Septr = 1, Oct = 2, ...)* to each corresponding value.
+For encoding the month feature, we can simply assign the number of the month *(Jan = 1, Feb= 2, ...)* to each corresponding value.

 ```
 df["month"].unique()